Ashar086/ContractIQ/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments
-- Built with ❤️ by [Muhammad Ashar Ishfaq].
+- Built by [Muhammad Ashar Ishfaq].
 - Special thanks to Hack The Feature Hackathon for the opportunity.

 ## Contact